- Google’s organic search algorithm incorporates many different on-page factors.

 - On-page SEO goes well beyond keywords, and includes everything from headers to title tags, structured data, image optimization, and more.

 How often does Google change its search algorithm?
-In 2018, Google updated its algorithm 3,234 times.
+In 2020, Google ran over 600,000 experiments and updated its algorithm more than 4,500 times.
 The company is on a mission to create the smartest search engine in the world, and they’re doing a pretty good job.

 In this step-by-step on-page SEO guide, I’ll explain the most important page-specific optimization best practices that you should implement on your own website, and why they’re a vital part of your overall SEO strategy.